Find out why you should try swimming outdoors

 Swimming in cold water makes your body work harder to keep warm, which increases the number of calories you burn.
 The colder the water, the more energy your body will convert from fat to fire up your metabolism and keep your core temperature stable.

-The benefit: boosts your immune system
+5. Boosts your immune system

 Studies have revealed that immersing your body in cold water for an hour can shock the immune system and help produce more white blood cells and more antioxidants, which help to boost your immune system and reduce your risk of heart disease and cancer.

-The benefit: great for the skin
+6. Great for the skin

 Cold water exfoliates the skin, flushing out impurities and making it smoother – which all adds up to you feeling better inside and out every time you swim outdoors.